This post may contain affiliate links. Please read my disclosure policy.

 - Next add in garlic paste (crushed garlic), tomato paste, rosemary, sea salt, pepper, and chickpea flour and mix thoroughly completely coating your vegetables with the flour.

-- To your vegetables, add in water, vegetable bouillon, and red wine vinegar.
+- To your vegetables, add in water, vegetable bouillon, and red wine.
 Mix to fully combine.
 Then add in lentils and peas and mix together into your sauce.
 Reduce heat to low and simmer uncovered for about 12 minutes until your sauce thickens slightly.

 - Once the filling is done, remove from heat.
 In your cast-iron skillet, carefully top with mashed potatoes.
 Evenly smooth down with a spoon or rubber spatula.
 Use a fork to lightly comb over your potatoes creating texture and design to your potato crust.